-Instrument No.: Statement of Principles No. 7 of 2025
+Instrument No.: Statement of Principles No. 19 of 2025

-Kind of Injury, Disease or Death: Ganglion
+Kind of Injury, Disease or Death: Malignant neoplasm of the urethra

 This Legislative Instrument is compatible with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of the Human Rights (Parliamentary Scrutiny) Act 2011.